 Where to Buy Rocoto Pepper

 Because the rocoto pepper proves so juicy, it doesn't dry as well as other capsicum varieties.
 This is why you won't see it often in the grocery store in full fruit form, though sometimes it's dried and powdered.
 Instead of dehydrated, it's best to look for rocoto pepper as a paste, and brands such as Belmont, Inca's Food and Doña Isabel are most common.
 You can also purchase seeds for planting.
 Or when the time is right, toward the end of the summer, you may find these beauties in the farmers' market from a stand that specializes in exotic peppers.

 If you manage to source or grow fresh rocoto peppers make sure to keep them in the refrigerator in order to stop the ripening process.
 Otherwise you might start with a yellow pepper and end up with a red.
 Not that the color change will greatly effect the taste, though it can make the heat level rise.
 Chances are the rocoto peppers you do get will be in paste form.
 This method keeps the ingredient good in a sealed jar for years, and for months after it's opened if you keep the closed container in a cooler.

 There's only one kind of rocoto pepper, though the Capsicum pubescens do have a few types.
 You will know it's a true member of this species by the seeds, which are black instead of the usual white.
-Like most capsicums, the rocoto can come in a range of colors from the unripe green to yellow to orange to red.
+Like most capsicums, the rocoto can come in a range of colors from greenish-yellow to orange to red.